 Dr. Giorgos Mountrakis is an Associate Professor in Environmental Resources Engineering at the State University of New York College of Environmental Science and Forestry.
 He holds a Ph.D. from the University of Maine in Spatial Information Engineering and Science (2004).
 He is the Founder of the Intelligent Geocomputing Laboratory at SUNY-ESF.
 His areas of expertise include:

 Dr. Mountrakis has been successful at securing external competitive grants from NASA, NSF, USDA Forest Service, USAID and Syracuse Center of Excellence.
 He has been the lead PI for approximately $2.3M in research funds, through individual and collaborative grants ($2.7M including Co-PI status).
 He has published in numerous journals and books and has presented his work in various national and international conferences.
-He is the recipient of several awards in recognition of his academic and research achievements including an award from NASA’s prestigious New Investigator Program (2008), ISPRS Excellent Reviewer Award (2012) and a Postdoctoral Fellowship from the National Academy of Sciences (2004).
+He is the recipient of several awards including SUNY ESF’s Exemplary Researcher Award (2015), NASA’s New Investigator Award (2008), ISPRS Excellent Reviewer Award (2012) and a Postdoctoral Fellowship from the National Academy of Sciences (2004).